-The famous child author Astrid Lingren, who as written a ton of enjoyable books about happiness, was throughout her life sometimes heavily depressed.
-But said that sometimes you need to feel sorrow or pain in order to truly feel joy, happiness and meaning.
+The famous child author Astrid Lingren, who has written a ton of enjoyable books about happiness, was throughout her life sometimes heavily depressed.
+But said that sometimes you need to feel sorrow or pain in order to truly feel joy, happiness, and meaning.

 I believe that too.
-We humans need to experience chance.
+We humans need to experience a chance.
 If not, we get tired, restless and we cant appreciate what lies before us.

-What this means is that a state were one has no obligations and no tasks is not a healthy task for most people.
+What this means is that a state was one has no obligations and no tasks is not a healthy task for most people.

-The idea that no work will maximizing happiness is false and does not create a life full of joy and meaning.
+The idea that no work will maximize happiness is false and does not create a life full of joy and meaning.